Skip to content

 DeliveryTelegram + native push, with photo, price, AI score, and a direct linkFacebook’s notification tray

-AvailabilityEvery country JDMarket operates in; iPhone app live on the App Store (Android coming soon)Varies by region and app version; not offered everywhere
+AvailabilityEvery country JDMarket operates in; iPhone and Android appsVaries by region and app version; not offered everywhere

-Works without a Facebook loginYes — managed watches need no Facebook sessionNo — it’s a Facebook account feature
+Works without a Facebook loginYes — app-plan watches need no Facebook sessionNo — it’s a Facebook account feature

 Facebook doesn’t publish how saved-search notifications are scheduled or delivered.
 The native-behavior descriptions here (batched/throttled delivery, alerts delayed or missing, availability varying by region and app version) are our first-party observations as of June 2026 — behavior may differ by account.
 JDMarket figures are code-verified 2026-07-02.
 Facebook’s own ~7-minute listing-approval window applies equally to both columns.